 The parent or legal guardian of a student with a disability pursuant to the Individuals with Disabilities Education Act ("IDEA") or of a student suspected of having an IDEA disability has the right to obtain an independent evaluation subject to the provisions of this policy.
 The parent or legal guardian has the right to an independent educational evaluation at public expense if they disagree with an evaluation or any component of an evaluation obtained or conducted by the School.
 The parent or legal guardian may request one independent educational evaluation in response to each evaluation completed by the School.
-If the parent request for an independent evaluation comes one year or more from the date of the completion of the School's evaluation, the School may seek to complete a reevaluation prior to paying for an independent educational evaluation.
+If the parent request for an independent evaluation, the School may seek to complete a reevaluation prior to paying for an independent educational evaluation.